Amazon Marketplace

 EDD is the estimated delivery date shown to customers at purchase.
 Amazon calculates EDD based on fulfillment method and customer location.
 A fast EDD (e.g., Prime) promotes conversions.

-Open term pageEDI
+Open glossary pageEDI

 Electronic Data Interchange